 Plants help clear up the nitrate.
 However, if you have to change the water never skip the vital steps of testing and preparing the new water.

-Also, never change more than 50% of water at a time, and don’t combine the tank or filter cleaning on the same day of water change.
+Also, never change more than 50% of water at a time, and don’t combine the tank or filter cleaning on the same day of the water change.

 Following those rules will prevent any further fish death due to water change.